 Average Monthly Overtime Hours (Non-Consolidated Basis)

-We hold a range of seminars to raise employees’ awareness and provide them with useful information.
-The following are some examples.
+The following is an example of our efforts to raise employees’ awareness and to provide them with useful information.

 Encouraging employees to take more holidays